 A Credit Control Officer is responsible for overseeing a company's accounts receivables, ensuring that customers pay their invoices on time.
 Primarily their focus involves managing credit risk and debt collection, minimising bad debt which is vital for maintaining healthy cash flow.

 Minimising bad debt: A Credit Controller's primary responsibility is to assess the creditworthiness of customers and establish credit limits.
-This is done in order to identify the risk of extending credit to unreliable clients and reduce the likelihood of bad debt.
+This is done to identify the risk of extending credit to unreliable clients and reduce the likelihood of bad debt.

 Legal compliance: Credit controllers are well-versed in the regulations related to credit and debt collection.
 They ensure that the company's credit practices are compliant with the law, reducing the risk of legal issues.